hsavit1/hsavit1.github.io/Resume.md

 ###Objective

 > I am a young and passionately driven software engineer; specializing in OO and functional design, performance, and analysis, with extensive experience in the full life cycle of the software design process- including prototyping, applying appropriate and effective design patterns, data design, continuous integration, benchmarking, TDD/BDD, and QA.
-I aspire to make *amazing*, *intuitive*, and *useful* software that significantly improves the quality of people's lives.
+I strive to make *amazing*, *intuitive*, and *useful* software that significantly improves the quality of people's lives.
 Software is _not_ limited to iOS, although that is my specialty.